WolfWave

 Copy the example configuration file:

-Open src/wolfwave/Config.xcconfig and set your keys:
+Open apps/native/wolfwave/Config.xcconfig and set your keys:

 TWITCH_CLIENT_ID = your_twitch_client_id_here